-- Full backups store all the systems and files within the system, or they store selected systems and files as defined by the user.
+- Full backups store all the systems and files within the system, or they store selected systems and files as defined by the system/data owner.
 Companies should perform these on a regular basis, such as once a week, and they should also consider backups when a major change to the IT infrastructure occurs.

 - Incremental backups create a copy of all the files that have changed since a previous backup.

 - Differential backups create a copy of all the files that have changed since the last full backup.